The following financial supports are available to degree candidates in the MAT program:

 - $30,000 stipend over the duration of the 15-month program; part of the stipend may be used to purchase health insurance.

-- Graduates of the program will receive a $10,000 annual salary supplement for 4 years, provided they teach in a high-need NYS school for each of those years.
+- Graduates of the program will receive a $10,000 annual salary supplement for 4 years, provided they teach in high-need NYS schools for each of those years*.

 The MAT program is supported in part by the New York State Education Department and by the National Science Foundation under Grant numbers DRL-1119444 and DUE-1340006.